zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

     ![](images/snap0014301.jpg " ")

-2. Click the **Upload Objects** button:
+2. Click the **Upload** button:

     ![](images/snap0014302.jpg " ")

-3. Drag and drop, or click  **select files**,  to select all the files downloaded in Step 1.
-Click **Upload Objects** and wait for the upload to complete:
+3. Drag and drop, or click  **select files**,  to select all the files downloaded in Step 3.
+Click **Upload** and wait for the upload to complete:

     ![](images/snap0014303.jpg " ")

-4. Repeat this for all files you downloaded in Step 1 for this lab.
-When the upload is complete, click **Close.**

-5. The end result should look like this with all files listed under Objects:
+4. The end result should look like this with all files listed under Objects:

     ![](images/snap0014304.jpg " ")